-Victoria Beckham's 10th Anniversary Collection Is Proof That She's The Funniest Designer In Fashion
+Victoria Beckham's Latest Collection Is Proof She's The Funniest Designer In Fashion

 The stereotype of a traditional fashion designer is that they are bitchy, aloof, and generally not nice.
 Spoiler: this isn't true (but good luck telling Hollywood that).
 Despite being berated for never smiling in public, one British designer has proved to be one of the funniest people working in fashion.
 And now you have the chance to meet Victoria Beckham in the flesh.